Complete and competitive financial markets in a complex world: The Economy.

-Natural as it may appear, pointwise order is not an adequate description of how economic agents rank random quantities according to their magnitude, save when the underlying sample space is particularly simple, such as a finite set.
+Natural as it may appear, pointwise order is not an adequate description of how economic agents rank random quantities save when the underlying sample space is particularly simple, such as a finite set.
 For example, it is well documented that investors base their decisions on a rather incomplete assessment of the potential losses arising from the selected portfolios, exhibiting a sort of asymmetric attention that leads them to neglect some scenarios, in contrast with a pointwise ranking of investment projects \footnote{ See \cite{MAFI_2008} for a short discussion of some inattention phenomena relevant for financial decisions. }.
-In a complex world, in which the attempt to formulate a detailed description of $\Omega$ is out of reach, rational inattention is just one possible approach to deal with complexity.
-A different approach is the one followed in probability theory to reduce complexity by restricting to measurable quantities.
+In a complex world, in which the attempt to formulate a detailed description of $\Omega$ is out of reach, rational inattention is just one possible approach to deal with complexity, possibly not too different from the restriction to measurable quantities adopted by classical probability.

 In this paper, following the thread of \cite{ECTH_2017}, we treat monotonicity as a primitive economic notion represented by a further transitive, reflexive binary relation on $\Fun\Omega$.
-To distinguish it from the pointwise order $\ge$, we us the symbol $\ge_*$.
+To distinguish it from the pointwise order $\ge$, we use the symbol $\ge_*$ (the asymmetric part of $\ge_*$ will be written as $>_*$).